chp-legacy/chainpoint-node/README.md

 ## About

-Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public blockchains, create and verify proofs, and participate in the Tierion Network.
+Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public blockchains, create and verify proofs, and participate in the Chainpoint Network.

-Nodes communicate with the Tierion Core, spending TNT to anchor hashes, and gain eligibility to earn TNT by providing services to the Tierion Network.
+Nodes communicate with the Chainpoint Core, spending TNT to anchor hashes, and gain eligibility to earn TNT by providing services to the Chainpoint Network.

 To be eligible to earn TNT a Node must:

 * register with a unique Ethereum address
 * maintain a minimum balance of 5000 TNT for that address
 * provide public network services
-* pass all audits and health checks from Tierion Core
+* pass all audits and health checks from Chainpoint Core

 Chainpoint Nodes that don't meet these requirements won't be eligible to earn TNT through periodic rewards.

 Chainpoint Nodes aggregate incoming hashes into a Merkle tree every second.
-The Merkle root is submitted to a Tierion Core for anchoring to public blockchains.
+The Merkle root is submitted to a Chainpoint Core for anchoring to public blockchains.

 Nodes maintain a mirror of the Calendar.
 This allows any Node to verify any proof.